 - Revocable Trust.
 A revocable trust can help ensure that the management and disposition of your assets is more private and efficient during your lifetime and at death.
-Though not neccessarry or appropriate for all individuals, a revocable trust can be a useful tool in certain circumstances.

 - Health Care Power of Attorney.
 A health care power of attorney is a document that nominates a trusted person (usually a family member) to make health care decisions in the event of your incapacity.
-Without this document, decisions about your medical treatment may be made by the doctor or might involve petitioning the court for a guardianship – an expensive and cumbersome process.
+Without this document, decisions about your medical treatment may be made by the attending physician or might involve petitioning the court for a guardianship – an expensive and cumbersome process.

 - Living Will.
-A living will addresses medical decisions and directives related to end of life care.
+A living will addresses medical decisions and directives related to end-of-life care.

 - HIPAA Authorization.
 The Health Insurance Portability and Accountability Act of 1996 ("HIPAA") protects an adult's private medical information from being released to third parties without the patient's consent.
 Without a valid HIPAA authorization on file, a doctor or medical provider legally cannot, and frequently will not, discuss the patient's medical information with family members.

 An essential component to planning for death involves reviewing the way that your assets and accounts are structured.
 Asset ownership and account-specific beneficiary designations can supersede and undermine even the most carefully-drafted estate planning documentation.
 Unfortunately, these aspects are often overlooked, and unintended consequences ensue.
 Having the advice of an attorney with significant experience in estate planning and administration is the best way to ensure that your assets and your estate plan will work hand in hand.

 Changes in Circumstances